7Dheeraj7/OSS-IITDH/README.md

 -  **Step 2: Install Truffle & Setting Up the project directory**

-1. **Create a folder with name of your choice**
-   - ```mkdir <folder name>``` for ubuntu.
+1. **Cloning the repo and starting to work**
-   - Go inside the folder with ```cd <folder name>``` .
+   - Clone this git repo into the folder with ```git clone https://github.com/7Dheeraj7/OSS-IITDH.git```.
+   - Now you will get a folder with name OSS-IITDH.
+   - Now go this floder using ```cd OSS-IITDH```.

 2. **Installing and Initialising truffle**
+   -  Now you are inside the folder OSS-IITDH/
    -  Make sure you have Node.js v22.14.0 and npm v10.9.2 installed.
 Then run:
       ```sudo npm install -g truffle ```( **Ignore the warnings** )
-   - Clone this git repo into the folder with ```git clone https://github.com/7Dheeraj7/OSS-IITDH.git```
-   - Now you will get a folder with name OSS-IITDH in this folder.
-   - Now run the following commands
+   - Run the following command
     ```
-    mv OSS-IITDH/* .
-    if contracts and migrations didn't move to the contracts and migrations folders (ls contracts/ is empty) in our project folder then:
-    {mv OSS-IITDH/contracts/* contracts/
-    mv OSS-IITDH/migrations/* migrations/}
-    rm -r OSS-IITDH
     npm install
      ```
    - **npm install** installs the required packages.